 The City of Hiawatha, Iowa, has developed the following guide for businesses seeking economic development incentives available under Chapters 15A and 403 of the Code of Iowa.
 The goals of the Economic Development Policy Statement and the Tax Increment Financing (TIF) Program are to encourage quality economic development and to enhance the City's commercial, industrial, and specialized retail tax base by providing incentives to businesses and developers that want to expand or locate in Hiawatha and by extending the City's infrastructure to promote commercial, industrial, and specialized retail development.
 The City of Hiawatha, Iowa, has developed the following guide for businesses seeking economic development incentives available under Chapters 15A and 403 of the Code of Iowa.

 - TIF is a discretionary program.
-The recommendation to the City Council to use TIF as an economic development incentive shall be at the sole discretion of the Hiawatha Economic Development Committee, which consists of the Mayor, two Council Members, the Finance Director, and the City Administrator.
+The recommendation to the City Council to use TIF as an economic development incentive shall be at the sole discretion of the Hiawatha Economic Development Committee, which consists of the Mayor, two Council Members, the Finance Director, and the City Manager.
 Each project/development will be considered on a case by case basis.
 Tax increment financing is also subject to required legislative process (public notice and public hearing).

 - TIF funds may be used for improving City infrastructure as well as for improvements to private commercial and industrial properties.